-To Paula, Xerox —she called electrostatic printing — was the most accessible, modern medium of Xerox electrostatic printing available in the 1970s, a natural for a collage artist.
-Experimenting with Xerox on art papers and transparencies, she achieved rich black and white text enhanced by a few early color images, creating highly visual editions built on the classics, Surrealism and Dadaism.
+To Paula, Xerox —she called electrostatic printing — was the most accessible, modern print medium available in the 1970s, and natural for a collage artist.
+Experimenting with Xerox on art papers and transparencies, Paula achieved rich black and white text enhanced by a few early color images, creating highly visual editions built on the classics, Surrealism and Dadaism.

 Her books are in numerous book are collections such as the Museum of Modern Art, the UCLA Jean Brown collection, and the University of Iowa.